EnzoN7/RVS-CUDA/README.md

 The main objective of this software is to generate synthesized views enabling 6DoF navigation within a virtual environment.
 The principle is as follows.
 Starting from real 360° footage captured by cameras arranged in an orderly manner, the challenge is to simulate, using interpolation techniques, any perspective of a virtual camera that can move freely within the entire space.

+## Figure: Example of View Synthesis using RVS on «ClassroomVideo»

 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">
   <img src="./Figures/A01-groundTruth.png" alt="Ground Truth" style="width: 45%; margin: 5px;">
   <img src="./Figures/A01-openGL.png" alt="OpenGL" style="width: 45%; margin: 5px;">
   <img src="./Figures/A01-openCV.png" alt="OpenCV (CPU)" style="width: 45%; margin: 5px;">
   <img src="./Figures/A01-CUDA.png" alt="CUDA" style="width: 45%; margin: 5px;">
 </div>

+**Order of reading: Ground Truth, OpenGL, OpenCV, CUDA**

 ## Usage [^2]